SpaceApps20-Water/water-for-all/README.md

 GIT CHEAT SHEET : https://education.github.com/git-cheat-sheet-education.pdf

+First, you will need to create a github account if you do not have one.
+Then send your github name to Catherine or in our messenger group.

 You will need to install node.js and npm : https://www.npmjs.com/get-npm     -afterwards, you will be able to use the command line to generate code, install dependencies, etc.

 Download visual code studio ( it doesnt really matter which IDE you use to code, but this one is great, easy, dynamic and i can help youwith )